mtps3/Mtps3.github.io/_drafts/2016-03-17-bsidesljubljana-ctf-2016.md

 ### The network setup

-A quick nmap revelied the following hosts in the network.
+A quick nmap revealed the following hosts in the network.
 For your convenience, we annotated the output with our later findings.

 ```
 Nmap scan report for 192.168.66.1